kingsman142/CS7650-term-project/README.md

 Steps to generate labeled CSV using saved logistic regression models

-1. First we parse squad json into csv, run the command from the parent directory- `python parse_squad_to_csv.py`.
-This will generate train-v2.0.csv and dev-v2.0.csv in the squad_dataset folder.
+1. First we parse squad json into csv for a more readable format, run the command from the parent directory- `python parse_squad_to_csv.py`.
+This will generate train-v1.1.csv and dev-v1.1.csv in the squad_dataset folder.

 2. cd into 'log_reg' directory - `cd log_reg`

 3. Run the command - `python read_and_label_squad.py`.
 This will use the saved logistic regression models to label squad.

-3. The labeled csv will be generated in the `squad_labelled` folder, dev-v2.0_labeled_log_reg.csv and train-v2.0_labeled_log_reg.csv.
+3. The labeled csv will be generated in the `squad_labelled` folder, dev-v1.1_labeled.csv and train-v1.1_labeled.csv.

 Steps to generate plots that analyze the labelled squad data